Understanding PHP 8.4 Property Hooks and Asymmetric Visibility

 When you assign $user->value = ' john ';, the setter hook trims the whitespace and validates the length.
 If the value is too short, an exception is thrown.
 This replaces the common pattern of wrapping every property behind setter methods while keeping validation logic close to the property it protects.

 Setter hooks are most effective when the logic is simple.
 For complex assignment logic that involves side effects, multiple steps, or coordination with other parts of the system, a dedicated method is often clearer and easier to maintain.
+If you find yourself writing a hook that spans many lines, consider whether a regular method would serve better.

 Combining Getter and Setter Hooks